s-kust/python-backtesting-template/README.md

 ## Continuous Feature Example

-The `add_bb_forecast` function adds a `forecast_bb` column to the data, serving as a rudimentary trend strength indicator.
+The `add_bb_forecast` function adds a `forecast_bb` column to the data.
+This column serves as a rudimentary trend strength indicator.
 Typically, folks plot Bollinger Bands where the absolute value of this indicator exceeds 2.0 or 2.2.
 A price crossing above the upper Bollinger Band signals overbought conditions.
 Also, a price crossing below the lower Bollinger Band signals oversold conditions.

+The `analyze_fwd_ret_by_bb_group` function demonstrates the analysis of the continuous feature `forecast_bb`.
+Initially, it adds a new column to the data, labeling each row according to the group the current `forecast_bb` value falls into.
+The function `add_feature_group_col_to_df` is responsible for it.
+This function has some intricacies worth examining closely.

+You can easily customize the splitting of continuous features into groups and the ordering of those groups.
+For each feature value, the feature's custom function `get_group_label_XXX` returns its label.
+The new column `new_col_name` stores this label.

+After adding group labels, the main function `analyze_fwd_ret_by_bb_group` calls `analyze_values_by_group` function to calculate average returns over the next few days for each group, along with their confidence interval.
+The results for all groups are then saved to an Excel file in a format that is easy to review and compare.

+In addition to splitting into groups and analyzing these groups, you can perform a linear regression of the `ret_{NUM_DAYS_FWD_RETURN}` column against the continuous feature column.
+Information on how to conduct a linear regression and interpret its results is readily available elsewhere.